 Not all supermarkets in Bangkok offer online deliveries, some only sell non-refrigerated products online, others don’t have their inventory online on their own website but do make it available through third party websites like LineMan.

 The biggest difference between individual supermarkets is usually not the price or the products (which tend be rather uniform for most items), but usability and delivery times (which vary a lot).

 Big C was one of the first supermarkets to support online orders.
 Big C does not offer refrigerated items in their own online shop.
-Those you’ll have to order from them via HappyFresh.
-For non-refrigerated items though, the offering on their own website seems to cover pretty much everything you find in store (in fact a lot more than what seems to be available on HappyFresh).
+For non-refrigerated items though, the offering on their own website seems to cover pretty much everything you find in store.

-For some reason, no one at Big C has noticed the search for their online shop being based on alternation.
-In other words, any product search on their website returns a list of all products that contain any one of the words you entered.
+Previously, Big C has a bad search system in which any product searched on their website returns a list of all products that contain any one of the words you entered.
 If you search for ‘non fat milk’, you’ll get a list of all products that contain either the word ‘non’, ‘fat’ or ‘milk’.
-The result is this:

 For delivery times, you can pick one of four different time slots between 10am and 8pm.
 In practice though, they’ll call you up and discuss the actual delivery time with you directly.
 Consider the time slot you selected online a ‘rough estimate’.

 The good news is that free delivery combined with a no-markup policy makes Big C the cheapest online supermarket for non-refrigerated goods.